 Fil Fraser, Adjunct Professor of Communications Studies at Athabasca University, became President of the Foundation in 2011, with Ross McCreath remaining on the Board as Past President.
 He continued to provide sage advice and input until his death in Toronto on October 7th 2014.
 In November 2012, Fil resigned the Presidency to become Vice President, with Pip Wedge replacing him in the President’s chair.
 In November 2013, Dr. Evelyn Ellerman of Athabasca University replaced Fil Fraser as Vice-President of the Foundation.
 Peter O’Neill became Secretary Treasurer.

 In April 2015 the Foundation commissioned a design firm to do a major update to the site, and it was anticipated that this extensive work would be completed by the early summer of 2016.
 Technical and other problems emerged that caused the launch of the new site to be delayed well into 2017, but all the historic site material remained available to the public.
+Darren Harkness steered this project to a successful conclusion, and also assisted the Foundation in moving the website to a corporate server.

 The following past and present broadcasting industry executives and university faculty members have served on the Board of the Foundation in a voluntary capacity at various times since 1996: